joe-antognini/joe-antognini.github.io/about.md

 of enough content already; infrequent articles of higher quality will more than make up for frequent articles of lesser quality.

-For those interested, my professional website can be found [here](http://www.astronomy.ohio-state.edu/~antognini/)
+My professional website can be found [here](http://www.astronomy.ohio-state.edu/~antognini/)